 Training for the hike

-This is where many people get stumped.
-Training is an important part of hiking and backpacking, especially if you want to work towards doing harder trails.
+This is where many people get stumped and one place so many hikers overlook.
+Training is an essential part of being able to hike and backpack harder trails.
+Many underestimate the physical demand for hiking and end up either huffing and puffing while feeling miserable the entire time, or they end up getting injured because their bodies aren’t trained correctly.
 But you don’t need to wait until you hit peak fitness level to get out and backpack.

 To help you increase your training and fitness level, here are a couple of blogs to read through:

 Planning can be one of the more overwhelming parts of backpacking.
 There are so many moving pieces.
 But especially as you’re starting out, keep it simple and easy.

 Just like starting with the trails that match your fitness level, look for trails that don’t have a lot of moving pieces while you get the hang of things.